Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Method

 where $p$ denotes the ground-truth label. $p(I,T)= 1$ for positive pairs, $0$ for negative ones.

 {\bf Image-Text Contrastive Learning.} This constrain targets to align image-text pair via contrastive learning~\cite{yang2023towards,bai2023rasa,jiang2023cross}.
-Formally, given the pose-aware image feature $f_V=\{f_{cls}, f_{pat}\}$, where $cls$ and $pat$ are the \texttt{CLS} embedding and patch embeddings, respectively.
-To harvest a comprehensive global image representation, we consider both the patch embedding and the \texttt{CLS} embedding:

-where $\text{AVG}(f_{pat})$ is the average feature of tokens in $f_{pat}$.
-Following previous practice~\cite{yang2023towards,bai2023rasa,jiang2023cross}, we deploy the initial six transformer layers of BERT~\cite{devlin2019bert} for text encoding.
+Given the pose-aware image feature $f_V$, we split it to $\{f_{cls}, f_{pat}\}$, where $cls$ and $pat$ are the \texttt{CLS} embedding and patch embeddings, respectively.
+To obtain a comprehensive global image representation, we consider both the patch embedding and the \texttt{CLS} embedding: $f_v = FC([\text{AVG}(f_{pat}), f_{cls}])$, where $\text{AVG}(f_{pat})$ is the average feature of tokens in $f_{pat}$.
+Following previous practice~\cite{yang2023towards,bai2023rasa}, we deploy the initial six transformer layers of BERT~\cite{devlin2019bert} for text encoding.
 The text $T$ is tokenized and prefixed with a single \texttt{[CLS]} token before being input into the encoder.
 This process yields a text embedding $f_T$.
-Mirroring the image encoding, we apply the same procedure to $f_T$, combining text and class embeddings as per Eq.~\ref{avgfc}, to obtain the global text representation $f_t$.
+Mirroring the image encoding, we apply the same procedure to $f_T$, combining text and class embeddings to obtain the global text representation $f_t$.
 The image-to-text similarity within the batch is defined as follows:

 where $s(\cdot, \cdot)$ is the cosine similarity, $\tau$ is a temperature parameter.
 Similarly, the text-to-image similarity is $S_{\text{T2I}}$.
 Finally, the contrastive learning loss is presented below: